visheshgupta08071992/AutomationAndDSANotes/SystemDesign/Databases SQL VS NOSQL.md

 4. **Durability (D):**
    - **Definition:** Durability ensures that once a transaction is committed, the changes are permanent and will survive any subsequent failures.
    - **Example:** Durability is achieved through mechanisms like logging and persistence to disk storage.
 It ensures that the data and details of updates are securely stored, even in the event of a system failure.

-### When to Consider ACID Properties:

-- **Need for Transactions:**
-  - If your application involves critical transactions, such as financial transactions, where the integrity of the data is paramount, ACID properties are essential.

-- **Fixed Schema:**
-  - ACID properties are well-suited for databases with a fixed schema, where the structure of the data is known in advance, and consistency is crucial.

-In summary, ACID properties provide a strong foundation for ensuring data integrity and consistency in relational databases, particularly in scenarios where transactions play a vital role in maintaining the reliability of the system.

 ### Reference